liv-firth/liv-firth.github.io/index.md

 `2016 - April 2018`
 __Customer Service__
 - Town and Country Foods
 - Cashier and stocker responsible for helping customers with special orders and organizing stock.
-Also responsible for helping new employees and finding errors within the inventory system.
+Responsible for helping new employees and finding errors within the inventory system.

 `2013 - 2016`
 __Maintenance Crew Member__